 The Board will meet in open session at least once every six weeks, except that the chair will have the authority to postpone or cancel any required meeting.
 Three Board members will constitute a quorum for the purposes of conducting official Board business.
-Generally, Board deliberations and proceedings are to take place in open session and will be subject to the requirements of the "Senator Byron M. Baer Open Public Meetings Act"; however the Board may meet in closed session to discuss trade secrets or confidential and proprietary data and information, which is defined in the bill to include any information that is not otherwise available from public sources.
+Generally, Board deliberations and proceedings are to take place in open session and will be subject to the requirements of the "Senator Byron M. Baer Open Public Meetings Act"; however the Board may meet in closed session to discuss information and data the Board determines to be a trade secret or confidential and proprietary.
 To the extent practicable, the Board is to access pricing information for prescription drug products by entering into memoranda of understanding with other states to which manufacturers already report pricing information, but it may seek out other available sources of pricing information as well.